sibirbil/RuleDiscovery/README.md

 **OPTIONAL:**

-To be able to use the Gurobi solver, you need to first install it.
+To use the Gurobi solver, you need to first install it.
 The solver is freely available for academic use.
 Check the [related page](https://www.gurobi.com/academia/academic-program-and-licenses/)